 (b) where the contribution required to be paid in respect of the lot pursuant to the order is less than the amount already paid in respect of the lot — refund to the proprietor by whom, or on whose behalf, the payment had already been made an amount equal to the difference between the amount already paid in respect of the lot and the amount of the contribution required to be paid in respect of the lot pursuant to the order.

-[Section 99 amended by No. 55 of 2004 s.
+[Section 99 amended: No. 55 of 2004 s.
 1139 and 1156(1) and (3).]

 99A.
 Order fixing different basis for levying contributions